soil-initiative/stacks/proposals/stacks/Overview.md

 ### Stack Creation, Part 1

-In this proposal, a `leafref` always references an *attached* stack.
+One of our invariants is that a `leafref` always references an *attached* stack.
-That is, if one were to walk the stack from the leaf, one would always reach the special *grounding* frame created by the host.
+That is, if one were to walk the stack from the leaf, one would always reach a special *grounding* frame created by the host.
 This grounding frame is responsible in particular for handling traps, whether by terminating the thread executing the trapping stack or by moving to the next event in the queue or by reporting an error and so on.
 The point is, only the host can create grounding frames, and the semantics of these grounding frames depend on context, so we provide no means to create leaf references out of thin air.
 Instead, a module that needs this functionality must import a function from the host, which the host can then instantiate with whatever is appropriate for the module instance's execution environment.